cpressey/Information-Hiding-in-Scheme/README.md

-Because every operation follows the same pattern — pass the secret token to a given opaque object to obtain the internal representation, examine or modify the internal representation, then possibly create a new opaque object, it is useful to write a pair of helper functions to "open" and "seal" these objects using the module's secret token, and then write all operations using these helpers.
+Because every operation follows the same pattern — pass the secret token to a given opaque object to obtain the internal representation, examine or modify the internal representation, then possibly create a new opaque object — it is useful to write a pair of helper functions to "open" and "seal" these objects using the module's secret token, and then write all operations using these helpers.